Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an EBS backed private AMI which includes a fresh install of your application.
 Develop a CloudFormation template which includes your AMI and the required EC2, AutoScaling, and ELBresources to support deploying the application across Multiple- Availability-Zones.
 Asynchronously replicate transactions from your on-premises database to a database instance in AWS across a secure VPN connection.
 - [ ] Deploy your application on EC2 instances within an Auto Scaling group across multiple availability zones.
 Asynchronously replicate transactions from your on-premises database to a database instance in AWS across a secure VPN connection.
 - [ ] Create an EBS backed private AMI which includes a fresh install of your application.
-Setup a script in your data center to backup the local database every 1 hour and to encrypt and copy the resultingfile to an 53 bucket using multi-part upload.
+Setup a script in your data center to backup the local database every 1 hour and to encrypt and copy the resultingfile to an S3 bucket using multi-part upload.
 - [ ] Install your application on a compute-optimized EC2 instance capable of supporting the application's average load.
 Synchronously replicate transactions from your on-premises database to adatabase instance in AWS across a secure Direct Connect connection.

 ### A customer implemented AWS Storage Gateway with a gateway-cached volume at their main office.
 An event takes the link between the main and branch office offline.
 Which methods will enable the branch office to access their data?
 (Choose 3 answers)

-- [x] Use a HTTPS GET to the Amazon S3 bucket where the files are located.
+- [ ] Use a HTTPS GET to the Amazon S3 bucket where the files are located.
 - [ ] Restore by implementing a lifecycle policy on the Amazon S3 bucket.
 - [ ] Make an Amazon Glacier Restore API ca ll to load the files into another Amazon S3 bucket within four to six hours.
 - [x] Launch a new AWS Storage Gateway instance AMI in Amazon EC2, and restore from a gateway snapshot.
-- [ ] Create an Amazon EBS volume from a gateway snapshot, and mount it to an Amazon EC2 instance.
+- [x] Create an Amazon EBS volume from a gateway snapshot, and mount it to an Amazon EC2 instance.
 - [x] Launch an AWS Storage Gateway virtual iSCSI device at the branch office, and restore from a gateway snapshot.

 ### Your customer is willing to consolidate their log streams (access logs application logs security logs etc.) in one single system.
 Once consolidated, the customer wants to analyze these logs in real time based on heuristics.
 From time to time, the customer needs to validate heuristics, which requires going back to data samples extracted from the last 12 hours.
 What is the best approach to meet your customer's requirements?